Aiven-Open/klaw-docs/docs/workflows/promotion.md

 Server Configuration Found under **Dashboard -\> Settings**, the Superadmin user has the ability to define the **Tenant Model**, which configures which environments promote to the next environment in your organization.
-Each resource Topic/Schema must already be created by the superadmin under **Environments** before being added to the **Tenant Model** or the server will reject the configuration.
+Each resource topic/schema must already be created by the superadmin under **Environments** before being added to the **Tenant Model** or the server will reject the configuration.
 The below example defines the Apache Kafka topic environments as "DEV" & "TST" and specifies the order that will be enforced in the promotion of topics.
-Similarly, the Schema Registry environments have all been defined and placed in order.
+Similarly, the schema registry environments have all been defined and placed in order.

 ```json